-Unsure where to go?
-Follow the arrows and the flashing boxes!
-Try another direction if the way ahead is blocked.
-It is also worth examining any nearby drones that are on standby.
+It is worth examining any nearby drones that are on standby.
 There are often multiple messages for each drone encounter, so keep cycling through.

-If you complete the delivery itinerary then you can access the airspace permissions necessary to freely orbit the network.
+If you complete the delivery itinerary then you can access the airspace permissions necessary to freely orbit the network, without any restrictions.
 A typical playthrough, overall, may last a few minutes - reaching the 'end' is perhaps not really the goal here.

 The look of this piece was drawn from an illustration by Superflux, "Cartographies of the Sky", for their Drone Aviary (2015) project and film.